andrew/ultimate-awesome/README.md

 - [Apache-Kafka-Guide](https://github.com/mikeroyal/Apache-Kafka-Guide) - Apache Kafka Guide.
 - [Python-Guide](https://github.com/mikeroyal/Python-Guide) - Python Guide.
 - [VSCode-Guide](https://github.com/mikeroyal/VSCode-Guide) -  VSCode Guide.
+- [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
+I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
+Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-novu](https://github.com/novuhq/awesome-novu) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Novu (The open-source notification infrastructure for developers).
 - [awesome-myanmar-covid19-resources](https://github.com/nyanlynntherazi/awesome-myanmar-covid19-resources) - A curated list for Myanmar against COVID-19.
 - [ml-engineering-blogs](https://github.com/primaprashant/ml-engineering-blogs) - 📚 Curated list of machine learning engineering blogs.